adobe/dynamic-workflow/README.md

-# Dynamic_Workflow
+# Dynamic_WF
-Dynamic Workflow using Express and Sign API
+Express with Vanilla JS for Dynamic WF